 “Pues, disfruta de los toros”—Well then, enjoy the bulls—he lisps, in rather obvious disgust at my rejection.

 “Gracias,” I say, remaining unmoved on the sidewalk.
 I can’t get in the taxi because I have a meeting planned with the host of my accommodation.
 I know only that her name is Prado, that she insisted upon picking me up, and that she has “incredibly short blonde hair”—her own words in a text message.
 When she finally arrives I am surprised to see she is about sixty years old and that her hair is cropped so close to her scalp it might have been painted on.
 She wears thick, chunky fashionable glasses, which do little to conceal her exaggerated eyebrows.
 Her lips are enlarged twofold by a rather profligate use of lipstick, and her cheeks are plastered in a snowy white powder that makes me curious about the state of her skin underneath.
 A sharp, well-fitted red dress and white knee-high boots finish off the look.
-It seems, almost immediately, I have been introduced to the colorful and surprising dress sense of the Goyesca.

 A word on the fashion here: the idea behind the fiesta is that all of its participants dress up in the style of Pedro Romero’s time period—Romero being history’s most famous bullfighter and the creator of what we now identify as la corrida moderna—the modern bullfight.
 The event is named “the Goyesca” because these forms of dress were so brilliantly captured by the master painter Francisco de Goya in his paintings of old bullfights.
 The costumes themselves are reminiscent of a flamboyant type of attire that first arose in Madrid in the eighteenth century.
 Returning to Prado: although her dress may not be specifically for the festival, her appearance certainly offers coherence in the creative couture.

-“So you’re here to see the bulls, eh?” she says in rapid Spanish.
+“So you’re here to see the bulls, eh?”

 I nod affirmatively.
 “Yes, I’m covering them for an American magazine.”